-Incoming Honors College freshmen have a special opportunity to participate in one of our three Honors service-learning programs before formal classes start in the fall semester.
-Participants arrive on campus before their peers and devote the last week of their summer to service projects in the Tuscaloosa area.
-Each Honors Action program provides a unique experience for our students, so read through the descriptions and figure out which one is right for you.
-Current Honors College students serve as student leaders and directors, and Honors College staff members serve as advisors.
-Freshmen receive one hour of Pass/Fail UH 103 credit for their fall semester.
+Incoming Honors College freshmen have a special opportunity to participate in one of four Honors service-learning program before formal classes begin in the Fall.
+Participants arrive on campus before their peers and devote the week before the fall semester begins to service projects in west Alabama.
+Each program provides a unique experience for our students.
+Current Honors College students serve as student leaders and directors, and staff members serve as advisors.
+Freshmen receive one hour of pass/fail UH 103 credit for the fall semester

-Outdoor Action is an exciting, week-long service-learning program designed to provide approximately 80 incoming freshmen the opportunity to engage in meaningful community-based partnerships.
-Participants enjoy outdoor activities from canoeing to river seining then work together on a day-and-a-half service project working with local environmental groups to improve outdoor infrastructure.
+Outdoor Action is an exciting for 80 incoming freshmen, in which they enjoy outdoor activities such as canoeing and river seining and then work together on a service project with local environmental groups to improve outdoor infrastructure.

 Blackbelt Action provides approximately 30 incoming freshmen with a focused, transformative experience in Alabama’s Black Belt region.
 Originally named for its fertile soil, the Balck Belt is a string of 19 counties that stretch across the heart of Alabama.
 Students will work to make a positive impact in Marion, AL, and will explore the elements of “community” and the implications of systemic poverty through discussion with local community leaders, group reflection, and selected readings.